Embark On The Adventure Of A Lifetime!

 To wrap things up, here is a quick list of must see maritime themed locations here in South Eastern Ontario.

-Doran Bay Model Museum Cornwall & the Counties.
+Doran Bay Model Museum in Cornwall & SDG Counties.

-Marine Museum of the Great Lakes Kingston, Ontario.
+Marine Museum of the Great Lakes in Kingston, Ontario.